hposca/utility_scripts/README.md

 Given a file to watch and a command, it will run the command when the file is updated.

+- shrink_pdfs.sh

+Shrink the size of pdf files

 - package_management/debian/list_installed_packages_debian.sh

 Lists all the installed packages, in a Debian-like distribution, in a CSV format